SteinbachS/reservoir-turbidity-prediction/README.md

 ```

 ### Step 4: Extract values for AOIs
-Once the btot files are created, they can be moved to a local machine and the values for the respective AOI(s) extracted, e.g., using a shapefile in R, and saved in table format as shown in this script:
+Once the btot files are created, they can be moved to a local machine and the values for the respective AOI(s) extracted, e.g., using a shapefile in R, and saved in table format as shown in this R script: [C2RCC_Ancillary_data_table_creation.R](C2RCC_Ancillary_data_table_creation.R)